WPManageNinja/fluent-smtp/readme.txt

 Read about <a href="https://fluentsmtp.com/docs/set-up-the-sendgrid-driver-in-fluent-smtp/">Sendgrid connection documentation here</a>

-== 🎉 MailGun Email API Connection ==
+== 🎉 Mailgun Email API Connection ==
 Mailgun is another leading email sending service provider and trusted by 225,000+ businesses.
 You can rely on their globally distributed, cloud-based architecture for sending your WordPress Emails.

 Get your message to the right person at the right time with global infrastructure and industry expertise you can rely on.

-With Fluent SMTP connection, You can set up your MailGun email service connection in less than a minute.
+With Fluent SMTP connection, You can set up your Mailgun email service connection in less than a minute.
 This is also a direct API connection so it's faster than their SMTP connection.

 Read about <a href="https://fluentsmtp.com/docs/configure-mailgun-in-fluent-smtp-to-send-emails/">Mailgun connection documentation here</a>